-The two skill builds look different but the overall goal is the same, setting up for a good laning stage whilst optimizing your damage for your farming rotation.
-After Refraction, you’ll typically max Meld then Psi Blades since the Dragon Lance and Templar Assassin’s level 10 talent make up for the missing attack range.
+The two skill builds look different but the overall goal is the same: setting up for a good laning stage whilst optimizing your damage for your farming rotation.
+After Refraction, you’ll typically max Meld then Psi Blades since the Dragon Lance and TA’s level 10 talent make up for the missing attack range.

-You’re open to changing skill order in a pinch but keep in mind the number one rule is you must max Refraction as soon as possible since this is both a defensive and farming tool.
+You’re open to changing skill order in a pinch, but keep in mind the number one rule is that you must max Refraction as soon as possible since this is both a defensive and farming tool.

 Level 20 Talent – Meld Dispels

-In most cases, the Templar Assassin’s Meld dispel talent will be your go-to pick as you’ll want to purge off any spells/items that hinder your mobility such as the root from a Rod of Atos.
-The ONLY time you skip this is if there are absolutely no spells to dispel.
+In most cases, the TA’s Meld dispel talent will be your go-to pick as you’ll want to purge off any spells/items that hinder your mobility such as the root from a Rod of Atos.
+The only time you skip this is if there are absolutely no spells to dispel.

 - Bottle (mid only)

 - Blight Stone